BAJAJ FINSERV DIRECT LIMITED

 Efficiency Ratios

-Efficiency ratios help evaluate how well a company utilizes its assets and resources in daily operations.
+Efficiency ratios help evaluate how well a company utilises its assets and resources in daily operations.
+These ratios provide insight into operational effectiveness and asset management, indicating how productively a company turns its resources into revenue.

 Asset Turnover Ratio